Kentucky vs. New Mexico State NCAA Football Odds, Plays and Insights | November 20, 2021

 - New Mexico State is 5-0 against the spread and 1-4 overall when the team puts up more than 22.8 points.

-- New Mexico State is 6-2 against the spread and 1-7 overall when the team piles up more than 341.1 yards.
+- When New Mexico State amasses more than 341.1 yards, the team is 6-2 against the spread and 1-7 overall.

-- This year the Aggies have turned the ball over 14 times, eight more than the Wildcats' takeaways (6).
+- The Aggies have turned the ball over eight more times (14 total) than the Wildcats have forced a turnover (6) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.